Guidant John Rose Minnesota Oval: Events

 The Oval hosts over 100,000 guests each year.
 Sporting events held there include bandy, ice hockey, speed skating, and recreational ice skating.
 In summer the Oval becomes the largest skating park in the Midwest, as ramps are put up for BMX biking, roller hockey, and aggressive skating.
 The track is used for inline skating, and a summer skateboard camp is held for beginning to intermediate skateboarders aged 6–13.

 I.S.I.-certified ice skating lessons are given by Roseville Skating School in the connected Roseville Ice Arena during the winter months.
 The Oval also hosts two local speedskating clubs:

 the Greater Minnesota Speedskating Association and the Midway Speedskating Club.
 Midway Speedskating Club is a non-profit organization dedicated to developing speedskating skills in young skaters.
 It has produced Olympic athletes and coaches.
 A novice speedskating program is put on by the Midway Speedskating Club through the Roseville Parks and Recreation Department for youth aged 4–14.

+February 25–27, 2015, the Bandy World Championship for girls up to 17 was organised here.